nimajneb-tech/drinks-ios/README.md

 # An app for the 20 most popular drinks based on the RapidAPI: The Cocktail DB

-The app makes you able to quickly see popular drinks, their ingredients, what category they belong in and instructions
+The app makes you able to quickly see popular drinks, their ingredients, what category they belong in and instructions Save your favorite drinks and explore the world of drinks!

 ## MVVM Architecture
 - Reactive with RxSwift